sazhu809/Crowdfunding_ETL/README.md

 Figure 1 displays the category DataFrame with the "category_id" and the "category" columns.

-Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:
+Task two: Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:

  - A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
  - A "subcategory" column that contains only the subcategory titles